Superhero themed Parts of speech Grammar Circle Unit

 I found a solution!

-Once these circles have been implimented and students know who their group members are and what they are supposed to do, it is a great prep to leave a supply teacher.
+Once these circles have been implemented and students know who their group members are and what they are supposed to do, it is a great prep to leave a supply teacher.

 The package includes: